scottadkin/SJA-UTManager/README.md

-SJA UTManager is a simple node.js program that organizes all your screenshots, demos, and converting cache files so you can now use the files downloaded from servers.
+SJA UTManager is a simple node.js program that organizes all your screenshots, demos, it also converts cache files so you can now use these files downloaded from servers, in offline matches.